How Much Is Best Buy Worth?

 In 1966, Richard Schulze founded Best Buy, then known as Sound of Music.
 The name held until 1981, when a fateful tornado changed everything.
 After weathering the disaster, Sound of Music employees gathered in the parking lot to sell damaged goods, attracting spectators who wanted to see the storm’s aftermath as well as customers who wanted to get the “best buy.”
 Two years later, Sound of Music changed its tune and rebranded itself as Best Buy.

-Best Buy operates more than 1,000 stores in North America as of November 2021 and has its own Best Buy credit card products.
+Best Buy operates more than 1,000 stores in North America as of August, and it has its own Best Buy credit card products.
 More than 80% of Best Buy’s stock is held by institutions.
-Financial service companies The Vanguard Group Inc. and Blackrock Inc. hold the most shares as of November, with more than 49 million shares between them.
+Financial service companies The Vanguard Group Inc. and BlackRock Inc. hold the most shares as of August, with more than 46 million shares between them.

 Sean Dennison contributed to the reporting for this article.